 A fire-source feature includes the far side of the road, and the side or rear boundary of an allotment.
+It also includes the far side of lakes, rivers and the like where the construction of buildings is unlikely.
 These represent the worst-case scenario for the spread of fire from another building.
 Even if a building on an adjacent allotment is set back from a boundary, the BCA assumes it could be demolished and another building constructed on the boundary.